 So, having taken part in my first organised event of this length for sometime, what was it like and what did I learn for my future big beach holiday (MDS)?

+As for what it was like, at the start line I was a little apprehensive but much less than I thought.
 I knew it wasn't a perfect time for me to be running in such an event, although I knew Karen, an old friend, would be there I knew she would be busy so I was pretty much on my own.

 The start was a very relaxed affair.
 I think some must have uttered "shall we get off then chaps?", there was no starters gun or even a ready, steady, go!
 "Run my own race, run my own race" kept going through my mind as the throng of, as yet, fresh smelling runners whisked me along at their own pace.
 Like many events, the number of participants began to slow things down again before too long and I was grateful for the queue at the first stile.
 After the first check point, at a little over three miles, things started to settle down.
 I was beginning to run at a comfortable pace and was fairly relaxed and enjoying chatting to other runners, most of whom seemed to have done the event many times previously.
 This continued for the next for approximately the next ten miles or so.